cadnano/cadnano2.5/README.md

 # cadnano 2.5
-This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date.  `cadnano` looks better in lower case
+This is a development version of cadnano ported to `Qt5/PyQt5`, the dev branch is most up to date.  `cadnano` looks better in lower case.

 ## Changes
 A number of organizational and style changes have occured from cadnano 2